cronologic-de/ug_ndigo6g/source/functionality/adc_modes.rst

 .. _Fig 2.9:
 .. figure:: ../figures/1ChannelMode.*

-    ADCs in 1 channel mode A, B, C or D interleaved for 6.4 Gsps.
+    ADCs in 1-channel-mode A, B, C or D interleaved for 6.4 Gsps.

 .. _2channelmode: